 What are the steps to filing for bankruptcy?

-- People preparing to file a Chapter 7 or Chapter 13 bankruptcy must first complete a credit counseling course.
+- People preparing to file a Chapter 7 or Chapter 13 bankruptcy must complete a credit counseling course.
 Most bankruptcy lawyers expect their clients to find credit counseling on their own.
-However, we’ll personally set up your coarse, provide clear instructions, and answer any questions to ensure you complete the class.
+However, we’ll set up your course, provide clear instructions, and answer any questions to ensure you complete the class.

 - You will attend a short hearing called the Meeting of the Creditors.
-It’s not as scary as it sounds and most of the time creditors do NOT show up.
+It’s not as scary as it sounds, and creditors usually do NOT show up.
 However, you will have to answer questions from a bankruptcy trustee.
 Thankfully, you will not go to this meeting alone.
 T.L.
-Brown will make sure a bankruptcy attorney goes to this hearing with you.
+Brown will ensure a bankruptcy attorney goes to this hearing with you.